Object Detection in 20 Years: A Survey: Object Detection in 20 Years

 \subsection{A Road Map of Object Detection}

 In the past two decades, it is widely accepted that the progress of object detection has generally gone through two historical periods: ``traditional object detection period (before 2014)'' and ``deep learning based detection period (after 2014)'', as shown in Fig.\ \ref{figure:mile-stones}.
+In the following, we will summarize the milestone detectors of this period, with the emergence time and performance serving as the main clue to highlight the behind driving technology, seeing Fig. \ref{figure:accuracy-improvements}.